What are co-sleepers, and which ones are worth looking at? Everything you need to know about co-sleeping, in a single article.

 Never let anyone smoke around your baby.
 If you smoke, know that breast is best even for babies of smokers.
 Your baby will be exposed to your cigarette smoke second- and third-hand regardless of whether you breastfeed or formula-feed, so medical consensus is that baby may as well reap some of the benefits of breastfeeding – and hopefully some of the protective effects as well.

 Don’t overheat your baby – or your house.
-Keep the temperature at 20-22 degrees Celsius (8-72 degrees Fahrenheit).
+Even in the heater when you’re using a heater, keep the temperature at 20-22 degrees Celsius (8-72 degrees Fahrenheit).
 If you’re worried about your baby’s body temperature, feel his or her chest: Newborns have relatively poor circulation, so hands and feet aren’t the best barometers of body temperature.
 A rule of thumb is to dress baby in one more layer than you’re comfortable wearing.

 When using a bedside co-sleeper, place the co-sleeper flesh up against the side of the parent bed, with no more than a half-inch (13mm) gap between them.